Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 It is a confrontational question, I know.
-But in the current financial landscape of 2025, where every dollar in your retirement account is fighting against inflation and market volatility, it is the only question that truly matters.
+But in the current financial landscape of 2026, where every dollar in your retirement account is fighting against sticky inflation and market volatility, it is the only question that truly matters.

 For decades, the Australian superannuation industry has relied on a simple sleight of hand: look at the percentage return on the annual statement, and ignore everything else.
 If the number is green and in the double digits, the fund is “good.”
 If the number is low, the fund is “bad.”
 But what happens when a fund delivers spectacular financial returns while simultaneously rotting from the inside out?